Here’s an 86-min recorded video Dhamma Talk (151MB .mp4).

 “It occurred to me: ‘Let me then honor, respect, and dwell in dependence only on this Dhamma to which I have become fully enlightened.’

-• DN 12 (BPS: DN II 154,4–8) - the Buddha expressly refused to appoint a personal successor; instead he instructed the Saṅgha that the Dhamma and the Vinaya should represent him after his passing
+• DN 16 (BPS: DN II 154,4–8) - the Buddha expressly refused to appoint a personal successor; instead he instructed the Saṅgha that the Dhamma and the Vinaya should represent him after his passing (when he taught the 4 great references, search for “22.
+The Four Great References” here)

 • Parajika 4 - has a steep punishment for any monk who lies about, or exaggerates any spiritual attainment: